WICG/first-party-sets/README.md

 These complexities are likely solvable while keeping most of this design, should browsers believe this is worthwhile.

+# Security and Privacy Considerations

+## Avoid weakening new and existing security boundaries

+Changes to the web platform that tighten boundaries for increased privacy often have positive effects on security as well.
+For example, cache partitioning restricts [cache probing](https://xsleaks.dev/docs/attacks/cache-probing/) attacks and third-party cookie blocking makes it much harder to perform [CSRF](https://owasp.org/www-community/attacks/csrf) by default.
+Where user agents intend to use First-Party Sets to replace or extend existing boundaries based on *site* or *origin* on the web, it is important to consider not only the effects on privacy, but also on security.

+Sites in a common FPS may not trust each other to the same degree as origins in a same-site relationship would, and may have greatly varying security requirements.
+Within reason, it should not be possible for a compromised site in an FPS to affect the integrity of other sites in the set.

+This consideration will always involve a necessary trade-off between gains like performance or interoperability and risks for users and sites.
+User agents should facilitate additional mechanisms such as a per-origin opt-in or opt-out to manage this trade-off.
+Site owners should be aware of the potential security implications of creating an FPS and form only the smallest possible set of domains that encompasses user workflows/journeys across an application, especially when some origins in the set opt into features that may leave them open to potential security attacks from other origins in the set.

 # Prior Art